Accessibility Resources

 For more information, visit the UC Accommodate website.

-To ensure all patrons have full and equal access to all library resources, UC Libraries offers a wide array of enhanced services for patrons with disabilities, such as adaptive equipment and book retrieval.
+To ensure all patrons have full and equal access to all library resources, UC Libraries offers a wide array of enhanced services for patrons, such as adaptive equipment and book retrieval.

 For more information, visit Adaptive Technologies.